falconcomputing/merlin-compiler/On-Prem/README.md

 * Extract and install the tool using the following command
   $ `tar xzvf <merlin_package>.tgz`
   A directory named “merlin” is created after extraction
-* Follow the instructions in “merlin/README.md” to install and set up Merlin
+* Follow the instructions in **merlin/README.md** to install and set up Merlin
-  Follow vendor tool installing instructions to install and configure vendor tools if they are not done yet.
-A single Merlin Compiler installation can be configured to support both Intel FPGA SDK for OpenCL and Xilinx SDAccel Environment.
+  Follow Xilinx/Intel instructions to install and configure vendor tools.
+A single Merlin Compiler installation can be configured to support both Intel FPGA SDK for OpenCL and Xilinx SDAccel/Vitis.

 #### 3. Obtaining and Installing Merlin Compiler License
   Merlin Compiler license is for Merlin Compiler only.
-Users need to obtain separate licenses from Intel and/or Xilinx for Merlin Compiler to work with Intel FPGA for OpenCL and Xilinx SDAccel Environments, respectively.
+Users need to obtain separate licenses from Intel and/or Xilinx for their tools.

    **Obtaining Merlin Compiler License**
    Merlin Compiler supports floating licenses.
 Please send the MAC address of your license server to support@falcon-computing.com to order and retrieve the license file.